eurisko-us/eurisko-us.github.io/_posts/2021-02-21-9-months-into-our-first-cohort.md

 <li>At the end of a round of combat, if there are still ships from both teams left over, another round of combat begins.
 Combat continues until only one team's ships occupy the square.</li>
 </ul>

 There are many other details.
-We won't mention them all here, but here are a few examples to get the point across:
+I won't mention them all here, but here are a few examples to get the point across:
 <ul>
 <li>Players can send colonyships to colonize other planets.
 Then, players can collect CPs and build ships at those colonies.</li>
 <li>The number of ships that a player can build on any given turn is limited by the player's number of shipyards at each colony.</li>